Siecje/hashword/readme.md

 - Have to be careful where you paste after you enter the password.
 You could consciously copy some text after you login.
 - If your computer is compromised a portion of your passwords are known (the **Password Keys**).
 Even if a **Password Key** is known the resulting password must be verified with the site/service which has additional security such as rate limiting.
 One solution would be to require the master password initially and pre-populate the field so you just select the **Password Key**.
 However verifying the master password requires storing a hash of the **Master Password** which can be used to brute force the **Master Password**.

-- If your computer is compromised a portion of your passwords are known (the **Password Keys**).
-When guessing the **Master Password** the resulting password must be verified with the site/service which hopefully has additional security such as rate limiting.
-One solution would be to require the master password initially and pre-populate the field so you just select the **Password Key**.
-However verifying the master password requires storing a hash of the **Master Password** which can be used to brute force the **Master Password**.

 ## FAQ

 ### Why do you create a gibberish password?
 What about this [xkcd comic](https://xkcd.com/936/)?